Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Background and Motivation

+Table~\ref{tab:comp_property} summarizes key requirements of serverless inference and compares \SysName with other existing solutions.
+Serverless users should be billed only when their functions are invoked and running on GPUs to achieve substantial cost savings (\emph{\textbf{pay-per-GPU-use}})\footnote{In our experiences, enterprise customers are willing to pay a nominal fee to retain idle functions in host memory for substantially improved performance (\S\ref{sec:pilot}), similar to the function keep-alive charge meant to avoid cold starts~\cite{aws_provisioned,jia_nightcore_2021,fc_billing}.}.
+Serverless platforms like \Cloud should serve as many inference functions as possible using a minimum number of GPUs, thereby attaining high GPU utilization (\emph{\textbf{GPU efficient}}).
+The platform should allow users to specify their latency SLOs and strive to meet the latency SLOs for all functions (\emph{\textbf{SLO compliant}}).
+For confidentiality reasons, the serverless platform should avoid inspecting detailed model structure, which can be of high business value (\emph{\textbf{Model agnostic}}).

-\revise{ Table~\ref{tab:comp_property} summarizes current serverless systems and our \SysName system.
-Here, \Cloud and Alibaba Function Compute~\cite{ali_fc} are leading commercial serverless platforms that provide GPU-enabled functions; Molecule~\cite {heter_serverless_2022} introduces a serverless platform that supports GPUs and other hardware devices; DGSF~\cite{dgsf_2022} enables serverless functions to access GPUs in a remote cluster.
-All these systems adopt the early-binding approach as previously discussed, which neither enables pay-per-GPU-use billing model for users nor achieves high GPU utilization for cloud providers.
+Compared with \SysName, none of existing solutions can meet all desired requirements. \Cloud and Alibaba Function Compute~\cite{ali_fc} are leading commercial serverless platforms with GPU supports; Molecule~\cite {heter_serverless_2022} introduces a serverless platform that supports GPUs and other hardware devices; DGSF~\cite{dgsf_2022} enables serverless functions to access GPUs in a remote cluster.
+These systems employ the early-binding approach as previously discussed, failing to enable pay-per-GPU-use billing and achieve high GPU efficiency.
 Moreover, they are oblivious to the semantics of model inference and unable to meet latency SLOs.
-Among current systems, INFless~\cite{yang_infless_2022} is the closest to \SysName, which presents a serverless system specifically designed for model inference and supporting GPU functions.
-Though it proposes a function scheduling scheme that aims to satisfy latency SLOs, it incurs function cold starts, resulting in significant performance degradation and SLO violations (see details in \S\ref{sec:eval_node}).
-Moreover, INFless requires model knowledge for operator-level profiling.}
+INFless~\cite{yang_infless_2022} presents a serverless inference system that early-binds functions to GPUs.
+While INFless proposes function scheduling and keep-alive schemes aimed at low-latency inference, it still leads to function cold starts and SLO violations (details in \S\ref{sec:eval_node}).
+Furthermore, INFless requires model knowledge for operator-level profiling.
+We leave more discussions on related work to \S\ref{sec:discuss}.

-\PHM{\revise{Requirements of GPU-enabled serverless inference.}} \revise{ Based on the discussion above and our operational experiences with \Cloud customers, we conclude the key requirements of an efficient GPU-enabled serverless inference platform. }